FacundoGFlores/Scripts/README.md

-README
+Readme
 ------

 This is a misc repo.
 I'm actually running these scripts on my "Linux debian 3.9-1-amd64 x86_64".

-INCLUDE
+Include
 -------

 - Ncmpcpp config
 - Mpd

-INSTALL
+Install
 -------

 After downloading and installing mpd and ncmpcc with:

-apt-get install mpd ncmpcpp
+# apt-get install mpd ncmpcpp

 Create the following dirs:

-.mpd and .ncmpcpp/
+- .mpd and .ncmpcpp/

 Then you need to "touch" the following files into the mpd dir:

-mpd.db  mpd.log  mpd.pid  mpdstate  playlists
+# mpd.db  mpd.log  mpd.pid  mpdstate  playlists

 and then also put the "mpd.config" there.

+Then you can copy the "config" file from ncmpcpp to your .ncmpcpp on your computer